 "Performance-based" fixed price contracts such as clinical trials are often financed differently from other types of sponsored research agreements.
 The level of funding the sponsor provides for the work depends on industry norms rather than actual costs of doing the research.
 In addition, in a fixed price contract the PI agrees to perform the work regardless of the actual cost of conducting the research.
 If the PI underestimates the cost of the research, the department must provide other University funding to complete the work.
 If payments from the sponsor exceed actual costs, residual balances will remain after the work is completed.
 As a result, the University handles these contracts differently to meet the unique financial needs of these types of contracts.

-Fixed price contracts pose other risks to the University.
 The terms of fixed price contracts typically require the University to satisfactorily perform (as judged by the sponsor) all or a designated part of the research before payment.
-Unless care is taken, the sponsor may equate "satisfactory" with "positive outcome," a situation that conflicts with the University's policies on academic freedom.
+The sponsor may equate "satisfactory" with "positive outcome," a situation that conflicts with the University's policies on academic freedom.
 Disputes about performance can result in the University not being paid.

 Frequently Asked Questions